kpthedev/ez-text2video/README.md

 Before installing, make sure you have working [git](https://git-scm.com/downloads) and [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) installations.
 If you have an Nvidia graphics card, you should also install [CUDA](https://developer.nvidia.com/cuda-downloads).

 ### Install Steps:
 1. Open a terminal on your machine.
-PowerShell is recommended for Windows.
+On Windows, you should use the Anaconda Prompt terminal.

 2. Clone this repo using git: